Two young women sit next to each other in a lecture

 ECTS-Punkte 210 ECTS

-We all live in a world of globalised markets.
-To compete successfully in these markets, enterprises of all sizes need employees who not only have a sound knowledge of business and management principles, but are also equipped for a multinational environment where intercultural and language competences are of paramount importance.
+We live in a world of globalised markets.
+To be successful in these markets, companies of all sizes need employees who not only have a sound knowledge of business and management principles, but are also equipped for a multinational environment in which intercultural and language skills are of the utmost importance.

-This need is met by this program, which combines business training with language skills and supports an international climate that enables future careers.
+This need is met by the "International Business and Management" degree programme.
+The programme combines a business education with language skills and fosters an international climate that enables future careers.

-This programme is aimed at high school graduates who want to lay the right basics for an international career by
+The programme is aimed at high school graduates who want to lay the right foundations for an international career by

 • studying exclusively in English and

-You can start the International Business and Management study programme at any semester.
-We admit 40 applicants who are eligible for admission.
-Up to 50% of places are reserved for international applicants.
+You can start the International Business and Management programme in the winter and summer semesters.
+40 applicants are admitted.
+Up to 50 per cent of places are reserved for international applicants.

-You are admitted to the study programme if you have a university entrance qualification.
-This includes a general university entrance qualification, a subject-restricted university entrance qualification entitling you to university studies at a university or university of applied sciences, a master craftsman's certificate or an equivalent professional qualification.
+You are admitted to the degree programme if you have a university entrance qualification.
+This includes a general higher education entrance qualification, a subject-specific higher education entrance qualification that entitles you to study at a university or university of applied sciences, a master craftsman's certificate or an equivalent professional qualification.

-You must also have sufficient English skills to be able to understand lectures and subject content: Applicants must have English skills equivalent to at least level B2 of the Common European Framework of Reference for Languages.
-Students whose native language is English are released from this requirement.
+You must also have sufficient knowledge of English to be able to understand lectures and subject content: Applicants must have English language skills equivalent to at least level B2 of the Common European Framework of Reference for Languages.
+Students whose native language is English are exempt from this requirement.

-German language skills are not required for this study programme.
-However, we strongly recommend that you have a basic knowledge of German or are willing to acquire German skills during your university studies.
+German language skills are not required for this degree programme.
+However, we strongly recommend that you have a basic knowledge of German or are willing to acquire German language skills during your studies.
 This will help you, for example, with your daily errands outside the university.

 Information on language skills